The Line Between Polyvagal Theory and Trauma

 The polyvagal theory supports the hypothesis that, if we start tapping into our third system, the social cooperation system, and train the muscles of the middle ear – important for detecting acoustic features – we’ll be more adept at distinguishing the human voice from the rest of the stimuli.
 This will help the individual to be more spontaneously social.

 The goal is to create auditory hypersensitivity.
 The idea is that by increasing our sensitivity to human voices, we become more sociable.
-In effect, our third response system is activated more, making the possibility of experiencing an event as traumatic more unlikely.
+In effect, our third response system is activated more.
+This makes the possibility of experiencing an event as traumatic more unlikely.

 As a rule, as human beings, we’re extremely adaptable to the circumstances in which we find ourselves immersed.
 For instance, if we come from a family where our parents were depressed or chaotic, we adapt not to get involved.
 We downregulate or turn off our third system: that of social cooperation.